-Longer term, consumers could benefit from dynamic efficiencies such that the overall costs of the non-network option are significantly lower in the future - as the market develops and the transmission business overcomes the 'practical implementation barriers'.
+ENA's argument, it seems, is that the net benefits of a non-network solution may be less than a capital investment option in the short term.
+But longer term, consumers could benefit from dynamic efficiencies such that the overall costs of non-network options are significantly lower in the future - as the market develops, and transmission businesses overcome the 'practical implementation barriers'.
+ENA states: